pingcap/docs/tidb-cloud/import-sample-data.md

     - **Data format**: select **SQL File**.
     - **Bucket URI**: enter the sample data URI `s3://tidbcloud-sample-data/data-ingestion/`
-    - **Bucket Access**: you can use either an Amazon access key or a Role ARN to access your bucket.
+    - **Bucket Access**: to import the sample data, you can only use a Role ARN to access your bucket.
-        - **AWS Access Keys**: enter the access key ID and secret access key.
-For more information about configuring access keys, see [Configure Amazon S3 access](/tidb-cloud/config-s3-and-gcs-access.md#configure-amazon-s3-access).
+        - **AWS Access Keys**: do not use this method when importing the sample data.
         - **Role ARN**: enter `arn:aws:iam::801626783489:role/import-sample-access`

     If the region of the bucket is different from your cluster, confirm the compliance of cross region.
 Click **Next**.